HelmholtzAI-Consultants-Munich/Echo2Pheno/Module I/README.md

 # Echo2Pheno Module I

 ## What is this?
 This repository provides the code for Module I of Echo2Pheno.
 It is a framework for extracting features from M-mode echocardiography data.
-The framework can run on one or multiple echocardiograms and creates graphs of various heart features as well as writing useful features to a csv file.
-The framework first uses a network to classify the echocardiogram into regions of good and bad classification quality.
-Then it uses a segmentation network to segment the left ventricle inner diameter (LVID) of the heart.
+The framework can run on one or multiple echocardiograms and creates graphs of various heart features as well as exports useful features to a csv file.
+Module I first uses a network to classify the echocardiogram into regions of high and low acquisition quality.
+Then it uses a segmentation network to segment the left ventricle inner diameter (LVID) traces of the heart.
 For both tasks pre-trained networks are used.
-With the segmentation of the LVID we then extract the features such as the LVID in diastole and systole, the heart rate etc. The quality classification results are used to write only features from good-classified regions and show these good and bad regions in the graphs.
+From the segmentation of the LVID features are then extracted, such as the LVID in diastole and systole, the heart rate etc. The quality classification results are used to write only features from high quality regions and show these high and low regions in the resulting figures.
 The files in the directory can be explained as:

-* **quality_classification**: This includes all files needed to train and test a classification network to classify regions in an echocardiogram as belonging to good or bad acquisition quality regions.
+* **quality_classification**: This includes all files needed to train and test a classification network to classify regions in an echocardiogram as belonging to high or low acquisition quality regions.
 * **heart_segmentation**: This includes all files needed to train and test a segmentation network to classify each pixel in an image as belonging or not to the inner heart.
 The segmentation is then used to extract features, such as the Left Ventricle Inner Diameter (LVID) in diastole and systole, the heart rate etc.
-* **end2end_framework.py**: This script can be used to extract features and create graphs of a single echocardiogram.
+* **run4single.py**: This script can be used to extract features and create figures of a single mouse echocardiogram.
 For more information on how to run this script see [Running for one echocardiogram](#Running-for-one-echocardiogram).
-* **run4all.py**: This script can be used to extract features and create graphs of multiple echocardiograms saved in a single directory.
+* **run4line.py**: This script can be used to extract features and create figures of multiple echocardiograms saved in a single directory, i.e. an entire mouse line.
+This can be used to export the necessary data for Module II of Echo2Pheno.
 For more information on how to run this script see [Running for an entire experiment](#Running-for-an-entire-experiment).
 * **timeseries.py**: Helper class and functions for running the two scripts above.

 ## Data

-The framework extracts useful features and graphs from echocardiorgaphy data.
+Module I extracts useful heart related features and creates figures from echocardiorgaphy data.
 The data needs to be in dicom format.
 All data used was of type Ultrasound Multi Frame Image and contained a total of 49 frames of overlapping regions.
 The raw data can be made available upon request.

 ## Models
 Both models for quality_classification and heart_segmentation can be trained from scratch following the steps explained in the two sub-directories.
-However, to instantly use the end2end_framework you can download the trained models [here](https://zenodo.org/record/3941857#.XwxgUC2w3s0).
+However, to instantly use the Module I you can download the trained models [here](https://zenodo.org/record/3941857#.XwxgUC2w3s0).
 After download place them in the checkpoints dir of each directory, i.e.:

 ```
 --quality_classification